Millimeter-Wave UAV Channel Model with Height-Dependent Path Loss and Shadowing in Urban Scenarios

-Several analytical A2G channel models have been proposed in the literature to model the LoS probability $P_{\text{LoS}}$ and PL in urban environments~\cite{AbdulAWPL,pang2022geometry, ITU, Saboor2023plos, ICC, hourani2014}.
-One classical $P_{\text{LoS}}$ model is presented by the International Telecommunication Union (ITU), which is built for a simplified Manhattan-style urban environment with uniformly arranged buildings parameterized by ITU-defined built-up parameters such as the number of buildings, their density, and height~\cite{ITU}.
+Several analytical A2G channel models have been proposed in the literature to model the LoS probability $P_{\text{LoS}}$ and PL in urban environments~\cite{AbdulAWPL,pang2022geometry, ITU, Saboor2023plos, hourani2014, AbdulEucap}.
+Recent survey studies have highlighted rapid progress in UAV channel modeling and channel sounding, emphasizing the need for measurement-driven and comparative modeling frameworks~\cite{seah2024empirical,10616106}.
+A widely adopted $P_{\text{LoS}}$ model is provided by the International Telecommunication Union (ITU), developed for simplified Manhattan-type environments with uniformly distributed buildings characterized by parameters such as building density and height~\cite{ITU}.
 Because of this simplicity, several other studies used Manhattan to model $P_{\text{LoS}}$ and PL~\cite{AbdulAWPL, hourani2014, Saboor2023plos}.
-However, real urban environments rarely exhibit such regularity, where building shapes, orientations, and street layouts vary significantly, and these geometric variations have a strong impact on $P_{\text{LoS}}$ and LSF.
-This limitation becomes even more significant at mmWave frequencies.
-In urban mmWave measurements, Akdeniz et al. [12] highlight sharp LoS/NLoS transitions where the channel is extremely sensitive to the surrounding geometry~\cite{6834753}.
+However, real urban environments rarely exhibit such regularity; building shapes, orientations, and street layouts vary significantly, and these geometric variations strongly affect $P_{\text{LoS}}$ and LSF.
+This limitation becomes more significant at mmWave frequencies.
+In urban mmWave measurements, Akdeniz et al.~\cite{6834753} highlight sharp LoS/NLoS transitions where the channel is extremely sensitive to the surrounding geometry.
 In contrast, RT studies of mmWave A2G links reveal altitude-dependent two-ray behavior in open areas and severe fluctuations in dense, high-rise regions \cite{8288376}.
 More advanced UAV-focused mmWave models further account for 3D antenna patterns, side-lobe interference, UAV angular vibrations, and orientation misalignment, all of which significantly influence A2G path loss and fading \cite{7936620, 9904477}.
-Recent generative neural-network models further demonstrate that mmWave A2G channels contain rich geometric dependencies that simplified stochastic or 3rd Generation Partnership Project (3GPP)-style models fail to capture~\cite{9782737}.
+Recent neural-network models further demonstrate that mmWave A2G channels contain rich geometric dependencies that simplified stochastic or 3rd Generation Partnership Project (3GPP)-style models fail to capture~\cite{9782737}.

 This leads to a fundamental unresolved issue: \emph{To what extent does building geometry, beyond the standard built-up parameters, influence $P_{\text{LoS}}$ and the resulting LSF in A2G channels?} Models in the existing literature implicitly assume that environments with identical built-up parameters (i.e., the number of buildings, their density, and height) will exhibit similar LSF behavior, regardless of their spatial layout.
 However, this assumption has not been systematically validated for A2G links, particularly at altitudes where spatial layout may significantly influence propagation behavior.